FatyyD/FatyyD/README.md

 ### Hi there 👋
 # 💫 About Me:
-I'm currently working on python and C 👍🏾
+I'm currently learning on python and C 👍🏾

 # 💻 Tech Stack: